AkramjitS/Feedback/README.md

+# Setup environment:

+Ensure you have pip3 installed.
+We will refer to it as pip.

+Install the following with pip:
+*   torch
+*   datasets
+*   transformers

 # Project Training Scripts

 This document outlines how to use the various training scripts included in this project: `feedforward_train.py`, `feedbackward_alt_train.py`, and `feedbackward_rec_alt_train.py`.